Mouad-kimdil/Mouad-kimdil/README.md

 💻 **Experience**

-- Worked on various projects using C and Python
+- Worked on various projects using C and Python and rust

 🌱 I'm a lifelong learner, always eager to acquire new skills and stay up-to-date with the latest technologies.
 I believe in the power of collaboration and open-source, and I'm actively seeking opportunities to contribute to exciting projects and learn from experienced developers.